rafsalvioni/zeus-barcode/README.md

 - "offsetLeft": Offset from left, in renderer's unit.
 Default 0;
 - "backColor": Background color, as integer, used on resize (see "merge" option).
 Default 0xffffff (white).
 Not used for FpdfRenderer;
 - "merge": This is the best option... see below.
 Boolean value, default false;
+- "type": Image type to render.
+Valid values are "png", "jpg", "jpeg" and "gif".
+Default "png".
+Supported only by ImageRenderer;

 Using last example, we can do this:
 ```php